ciarangriffin93/Hangman-game/README.md

 * [Code-Institute](https://www.youtube.com/watch?v=WTll5p4N7hE): This is from code institute to learn how to create love sandwiches project.

 ## Acknowledgements

-* I would like to thank to my mentor, Tim Nelson, for his help and unwavering support.
+* I would like to thank to my mentor, Tim Nelson and Rory Sheridan for his help and unwavering support.

 * I would like to thank to my tutor at Code Institute for their help and unwavering support.